 At CMC Law, we provide the expertise and tools you need to make informed legal decisions about your finances and the bankruptcy process.
 Learn how to settle your debt and get back to living the life you once knew.

-What is Filing Chapter 7 Bankruptcy in Atlanta?
+What is Filing Chapter 7 Bankruptcy in Georgia?

 Qualifying in Atlanta to File Bankruptcy

 To be eligible for Chapter 7 bankruptcy in Atlanta, you must pass the means test.
 This is a calculation in which your average income from the previous six months must be lower than the median income for your household size.
 In Atlanta, the median income for a household of one is $40,546 and $55,061 for a household of two.

 As a high-income earner, your average outcome may exceed these median amounts.
 In this situation, you will need to deduct other expenses to demonstrate that you do not have the disposable income available to repay your creditors.
 These deductions can include healthcare, childcare, mortgages, taxes, car payments, nonexempt property, mandatory retirement contributions, education costs for dependents and charitable contributions.

 If you can prove that you do not have any remaining discretionary income after these expenses, then you will qualify for a bankruptcy case in Atlanta.
 However, you must demonstrate to the court that you are filing bankruptcy in good faith by abstaining from purchasing luxury items and unnecessary services while handling your unsecured debts.